 Sales per Employee

-When factoring sales per employee, retailers need to take into consideration whether the store has full time or part time workers.
+When factoring sales per employee, retailers need to take into consideration whether the store has full-time or part-time workers.
 Convert the hours worked by part-time employees during the period to an equivalent number of full-time workers.
-This form of measuring productivity is an excellent tool in determining the amount of sales a business needs to bring in when increasing staffing levels.
+This form of measuring productivity is an excellent tool for determining the number of sales a business needs to generate when increasing staffing levels.

 Net Sales ÷ Number of Employees = Sales per Employee

 These are just a few of the ways to measure a retail store's performance.
-As retailers track these numbers month after month and year after year, it becomes easier to understand where the sales are generated, by which employees and how the store's merchandising can maximize sales growth.
+As retailers track these numbers month after month and year after year, it becomes easier to understand where the sales are generated, by which employees, and how the store can maximize sales growth.